Under Milk Wood: Musical adaptations

-In 2012, Gould's 1997 adaptation of Under Milk Wood (written for narrator and chamber orchestra) was again performed by actor John Stanton as part of the Victorian College of the Arts Secondary School's inaugural performance at the Melbourne Recital Centre.
+In 2012 Gould's 1997 adaptation for narrator and chamber orchestra was again performed by Stanton as part of the Victorian College of the Arts Secondary School's inaugural performance at the Melbourne Recital Centre.
 Gould played piano and worked with the students as a musical mentor.

-Guy Masterson of Theatre Tours International has produced and performed a solo version of the play over 2000 times since its world premiere in 1994.
-It has been performed at the Edinburgh Festival in 1994, 1996, 2000, 2003, 2007 and 2010; in Adelaide, Australia, in 2006, 2007, 2008, 2009 and 2012; and in London's West End Arts Theatre.
+In 2014 the Welsh-born composer John Metcalf wrote the music for Under Milk Wood: An Opera, a one-act chamber piece using Thomas's text as its libretto.
+The work was recorded and released on the Ty Cerdd label as a double CD set in 2016.
+A DVD made by the original cast days before the premiere was released in 2014.